anttikivi/unsung-anthem/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 Examples:

-- Player can now use the double attack with hammers.
+- Let the player use the double attack with hammers.
 - Fixed an issue where the enemies collision detection didn’t sometimes work when the player was running.
 - Increased the performance of running in-game weather commands.